-- For short duration work (30 minutes maximum). - For light work (materials or tools up to 10 kg and of manageable size / length). - To a maximum vertical height of 5m.
-For heights above this, alternative means of access must be found; and - Where three points of contact can always be maintained.
+- For short duration work (30 minutes maximum); - For light work (materials or tools up to 10 kg and of manageable size / length); - To a maximum ladder height of 5m.
+For heights above this, alternative means of access must be found; and - Where three points of contact can be maintained at all times.